WojciechMatuszewski/programming-notes/aws/dynamoDB.md

 When you have the same `PK`, items with that `PK` will be on the same partition.
 Each **partition** has **leader and follower nodes**.
 Data is replicated from the leader to the follower nodes asynchronously.
 Usually DynamoDB reads from a random node - either leader or a follower node.
 When that happens there might be a point of time where that data is not yet there on given node.

 To make sure your reads are always targeting the `leader` node (where data is placed first) - you have to manually tell dynamo, on operation basis, to perform a `consistent read / write`.

+## Sorting

+### Lexical sorting

+There are some rules on how _string_ type is sorted, the order is basically a dictionary order with

+- **uppercase letters come before lowercase**

+- numbers and symbols are relevant

+The most important part here is that **uppercase letters come before lowercase**.
+This can trip you out.
+This is why you see so many people use all uppercase or lowercase values in their tables.

+### Timestamps

+As long as the format is sortable, it's ok.
+You can use _epoch time_ or _ISO-8601_.
+Does not really matter, just make sure they are sortable.

+### UUIDs

+Regular _UUID_ will not do - it's not sortable.
+What you need is something that contains the timestamp and enough randomness to prevent collisions.
+You might look into

+- KSUID

+- ULID: this one even has a spec.

+### ScanIndexForward

+So you have all the necessary information about sorting related things to use this attribute.
+Remember, _DynamoDB_, by default, always scans forward, that means in ascending manner.